904-530-6010

 0 Comments

-The bi-annual Household Hazardous Waste and Recycling Event will be held on Saturday, April 16, 2022, from 8:00 a.m. - noon (or until trucks reach capacity... whichever comes first).
+Just a friendly reminder that the next Household Hazardous Waste Recycling Event is this Saturday, April 26, 2025 from 8:00 a.m. - noon (or until trucks reach capacity... whichever comes first).

 Examples of items that will be accepted include: